timkurvers/valheim-macos/README.md

 - 15" Intel Macbook Pro (2017): 30-40 fps @ 1280x800 with high draw distance,
 all other settings on low/off.

+Here is to hoping that Iron Gate support macOS natively in the future with Apple Silicon and Metal support.

 ### Is this legal?

 This repository does not distribute any game data, and is provided as a means for players who own